yosoufe/SelfStudyRobotics/hardware/realsense.md

 Yay :)

-To make it work without sudo run the followings on jetson while there is no `realsense` sensor is connected to your device.
+To make it work without sudo, run the followings on jetson while there is no `realsense` sensor connected to your device.
 ```bash
 # first disconnect all realsense sensors from jetson
 cd libs/